saitamason/forkify/README.md

 This project was created as a part of the [Udemy](https://www.udemy.com/ 'Udemy') course _The Complete JavaScript Course 2022: From Zero to Expert!_ by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman 'Jonas Schmedtmann on Twitter').

-In this project I used:
+In the project I used:

 - Model-view-controller architecture
 - Object-oriented programming as well as functional programming paradigms